AkaCoder404/WordEmbeddingQuest/report.md

 ### GoogleNews
 Here, we provide some visualizations on the googlenew pretrained embeddings.

 Let's try visualizing "airplane" "car", "boat", and "train" with both PCA and TSNE visualization.
 It seems that in both cases, there is a pretty clear distinction of the four different groups.
-This performs much better than
+This performs much better than the embeddings trained on the Daily Dialogue dataset.

 ![alt text](./images/googlenewsvec_airplane.png)